dibericky/perty/README.md

 2 activity name2
 3 activity name 3
 "A" depends on "B"
-Select activity "A":
+Insert the ID of activity "A":
 > 2
-Select activity which depends on "activity name2":
+Insert the ID of activity "B":
 > activity name3
 ```